 On August 28, 1955, while visiting family in Money, Mississippi, 14-year-old Emmett Till was brutally beaten and lynched, just days after he allegedly whistled at a white woman in a local store.
 By the time his remains were found three days later, his body was so disfigured he was only identified by a family ring he was wearing.

-The brutality of the murder of Emmett Till—and the subsequent acquittals of his killers—galvanized the Civil Rights Movement.
-Eight years to the day of Till’s death, some 250,000 people gathered in the nation’s capital for the iconic March on Washington for Jobs and Freedom.
+The brutality of the murder of Emmett Till—and the subsequent acquittals of his killers—galvanized the civil rights movement.
+Eight years to the day after Till’s death, some 250,000 people gathered in the nation’s capital for the iconic March on Washington for Jobs and Freedom.

 August 1955: Emmett Till is Murdered

-Till’s mother, Mamie Bradley, brought his body back home to Chicago for burial.
+Till’s mother, Mamie Till-Mobley, brought his body back home to Chicago for burial.
 Eager to shed light on the brutality of her boy’s death, she chose to hold an open-casket funeral.
-Nearly 100,000 people visited his glass-topped casket during the four-day public viewing.
+More than 50,000 people visited his glass-topped casket during the four-day public viewing.

 December 1955: Montgomery Bus Boycott